EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v2/README.md

 - Final badge artwork source uses IPFS.
 - Collection metadata source uses IPFS.
 - Token metadata fields are finalized.
+- The NFT preview uses the final IPFS artwork directly.
 - The NFT preview no longer displays `One evolving badge for...` inside the card.
 - The evolving-badge target note is moved to the UI control panel before the Mint / Update button.
 - The project detail link points to the `wallet-intelligence-layer-v2` folder.
-- The frontend is protected from minting until the final contract address is inserted.
+- The final contract source is ERC-5192-compatible SBT-style: `locked(tokenId) = true`.

 Current metadata: